JuliaGNI/GeometricMachineLearning.jl/docs/src/optimizers/manifold_related/global_sections.md

 ## Optimization

 The output of `global_rep` is then used for all the optimization steps.
-See e.g. the documentation for `adam_optimizer`.
+See e.g. the documentation on the [Adam optimizer](../adam_optimizer.md).